Superfuel Science + Practice

 This is a really flexible product in that you can lower the amount depending on weather, activity, etc.

-You could also make up your own version of some combo of those two options.
-Basically it all just depends on how many calories you need to take in and how much water you want to drink to get those calories.
+How you use it all just depends on how many calories you need to take in and how much water you want to drink to get those calories.

 Additionally, the athletes we work with like using the Superfuel in conjunction with our drink mix.
 Not because Superfuel doesn’t have the right amount of electrolytes for a 100 gram or 400 kcal serving, but because in the heat, they lose more water and sodium than they burn calories.
 If you used Superfuel to replace both your calories and your fluid/electrolyte loss in the heat, you’d end up consuming too many calories.
 That said, in the cold, where fluid needs are not as great, the athletes we work with found that they would use less of our sport hydration mix, because their fluid needs were lower, but they’d use the same amount of Superfuel since their energy output was still the same.

 The combination you use will be weather and exercise intensity dependent.
 Hot weather, less Superfuel and more sport hydration.
 Cold weather, maybe a little more Superfuel and less sport hydration.
 Think of it as food when you don't have or can't chew food.